For Heaven's Sake (play)

 For Heaven's Sake!, originally titled The Brightness of Heaven, is a full-length play written by Laura Pedersen.
-Pedersen, who is a bestselling author and award-winning playwright, completed the work in 2012 and it premiered at the Manhattan Repertory Theatre in New York City later that year.
+Pedersen completed the work in 2012 and it premiered at the Manhattan Repertory Theatre in New York City later that year.
 It has since been performed at the Off-Broadway Cherry Lane Theatre in Manhattan, and the 710 Main Theatre (formerly Studio Arena Theater), in Buffalo, NY.

 The play was the finalist in the Maxim Mazumder New Play Competition, a finalist in the Ashland New Plays Festival, and a finalist in The Hudson Valley Writers' Center New Play Reading Series.
 NY Theatre Guide ranked the 710 Main production as one of the top five shows of the week.